-During 2006, the Township's actual receipts were greater than budgeted receipts due to Local Government Funds and Rollback and Homestead Revenues received from the state being greater than anticipated.
+During 2009, the Township's actual receipts were greater than budgeted receipts due to Local Government Funds, Rollback and Homestead Revenues received from the state, fines and forfeitures, and interest revenues being greater than anticipated.
 There was no difference between final budgeted receipts and original budgeted receipts.

-Final disbursements were budgeted at \$129,600 while actual disbursements were \$71,942.
+Final disbursements and other financing uses were budgeted at \$131,863 while actual disbursements and other financing uses were \$101,709.
 The Township demonstrated restraint as it relates to spending as exhibited by reported variances.
-The result is an increase in fund balance of \$17,544 for 2006.
+The result is an increase in fund balance of \$53 for 2009.